mdippery/karmanaut/README.md

 ### Do you have any affiliation with [karmanaut](http://www.reddit.com/user/karmanaut)?

-No. I was loosely inspired by the username, but karmanaut -- literally, "karma sailor" or "karma explorer" -- just made sense for this project name, since that's literally what it's doing.
+No. I was loosely inspired by the username, but karmanaut—literally, "karma sailor" or "karma explorer"—just made sense for this project name, since that's what it's doing: exploring karma.

 ### Where does this project come from?